Action Center

 Too many voters haven’t got a clue—so East County Magazine is shedding light into those smoke-hazed back-rooms in Washington D.C. and Sacramento, enabling you to keep up with what your elected officials are doing – and decide whether or not they deserve your vote next election.
 You can also share your views on key issues with the handy tools we’ve provided.

-Find out how they voted: In our Capitoil Report: How They Voted reports,, we’ve chosen major bills listed by Vote-Smart.org, a nonpartisan organization, as well as key measures tracked by public interest groups.
-Below are some of the most important recent bills—and how our representatives cast their votes.
+Find out how they voted: Major bills are listed at http://votesmart.org/ a nonpartisan organization, as well as key measures tracked by public interest groups.
+We also have articles on many recent bills in our Politics section at East County Magazine

 Contact your elected officials, or to find out who represents you: visit our Sound Off! section in our “Citizens’ “Take Action” Center.